Jo-Wilfried Tsonga: 2010: Davis Cup final

 Tsonga switched his rackets to Babolat (previously using Wilson) and started his 2010 season at the AAMI Kooyong Classic, after recovering from a wrist injury.
 After two wins and a walkover, he lost to Fernando Verdasco in the final.
 At the 2010 Australian Open, Tsonga beat Sergiy Stakhovsky, Taylor Dent, Tommy Haas, and Nicolás Almagro.
 In the quarterfinals, he beat No. 3 Novak Djokovic, in his second five-set match.
 Tsonga's fatigue soon took a toll on him, however, as he was badly beaten in the semifinals by No. 1 Roger Federer.

 Tsonga then entered Open 13 in Marseille, France.
-He had two wins, but lost against Julien Benneteau in the semifinal, ending his title defense.
-Despite plans of not playing at the 2010 Dubai Tennis Championships, he accepted a wildcard and became the fifth seed in the tournament.
-He won against Michaël Llodra, who retired due to injury, but then struggled with form and lost to Ivan Ljubičić in the second round.
+He had two wins, but lost against Julien Benneteau in the semifinal.
+At 2010 Dubai Tennis Championships, he won against Michaël Llodra, who retired due to injury, but then struggled with form and lost to Ivan Ljubičić in the second round.
 The Davis Cup was next against Germany.
 In the singles, Tsonga helped France take an unassailable 3–0 lead, by winning the second-rubber match against Benjamin Becker, but was forced to retire against Simon Greul due to a recurring injury.

 At the 2010 BNP Paribas Open, Tsonga lost to Robin Söderling in the fourth round.
 He was seeded eighth at the 2010 Sony Ericsson Open in Miami.
-He beat Guillermo García-López, Philipp Kohlschreiber, and 12th seed Juan Carlos Ferrero, before losing to second seed Rafael Nadal, after blowing eight break-point opportunities.
+He beat Guillermo García López, Philipp Kohlschreiber, and Juan Carlos Ferrero, before losing to Rafael Nadal, after blowing eight break-point opportunities.
 Tsonga then made his debut at the 2010 Monte-Carlo Rolex Masters.
 He had a win over Nicolás Almagro, but was edged out in a match against Juan Carlos Ferrero.

 After nursing an injury, Tsonga entered the 2010 Barcelona Open Banco Sabadell.
 After wins over Jan Hájek and Nicolás Almagro, he was stunned by Dutch youngster Thiemo de Bakker in the quarterfinals.
-He made it all the way to the quarterfinals at the 2010 Internazionali BNL d'Italia, but was beaten by 13th seed David Ferrer.
-At the 2010 Mutua Madrileña Madrid Open, he was forced to retire in the opening round against Guillermo García-López.
+At the 2010 Internazionali BNL d'Italia, but was beaten by David Ferrer in the quarterfinals.
+At the 2010 Mutua Madrileña Madrid Open, he was forced to retire in the opening round against Guillermo García López.